telecomprofi/k8s-101/troubleshoting_oom_killing_on_k8s_worker_node.md

-## Troubleshoting Out of memory killngs of container processes inside pod on kubernetes worker node
+## Troubleshoting Out of memory killings of container processes inside pod on kubernetes worker node

 ### 1. Check CPU/Mem average load on the node with top
 ### 2. Identify process(es) that consume more memory than others, check dmesg for errors (like oom -